1. Make a Decision and Act

 In 2003, I was one hour away from the top of the world.
-I was utterly exhausted and felt as if I was in an altered state of consciousness.
-Unknown to me my oxygen had jammed, and I had developed pulmonary and cerebral oedema.
-I became hypoxic and lost my peripheral vision.
-I sat like a drunk on the south side of Mount Everest, quite happy not to move as I watched the team I was leading reach the summit.
+Utterly exhausted and felling like I was in an altered state of consciousness.
+Unknown to me, my oxygen supply had jammed, and I was developing pulmonary and cerebral oedema.
+Making me hypoxic and losing my peripheral vision.
+I was sitting like a drunk on the south side of Mount Everest, quite happy not to move.
+Watching the team reach the summit.

-I had to make a choice.
-Sit there and die or descend and have a chance of survival.
-It seems like such a simple choice to make, but at that moment it took all of my willpower to get up and go down the mountain.
-I learned that there are always choices and sometimes we have to do the thing we don’t want to do, to survive.
+My choice, sit there and die or descend and have a chance of survival.
+Seems like such a simple choice to make, but at that moment it took all of my willpower to go down the mountain.
+Learning that there are always choices and that sometimes we have to do the thing we don’t want to do, to survive.

 5. Opportunity is Everywhere; Learn How to Find It

-Opportunity is everywhere.
 How often have we heard of a great idea and said ‘Why didn’t I think of that!’.
-The answer is that opportunity is everywhere but unless we look for it, finding it will remain a mystery.
-When we go on a treasure hunt, we know the treasure is somewhere usually in our immediate vicinity.
+The answer is that opportunity is everywhere, but unless we look for it, finding it will remain a mystery.
+Going on a treasure hunt, we know the treasure is somewhere usually in our immediate vicinity.
 We have a list of clues, we set off, eyes open, looking for what we know is around us.

 It’s the very same with opportunity.
 There is an opportunity around us.
 Sometimes the opportunity we see may not be the one we want, but we shouldn’t doubt that it is there.